-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 “Sure.
 We are suppose to believe this private school did not send an email to the parents.”

-As seen in the above photo at the top, Mr. Trump, Melania and Barron enjoyed a U.S. Open tennis tournament in New York, on Saturday, September 11, 2010.
+As seen in the photo at the top of this article, Mr. Trump, Melania, and Barron enjoyed a U.S. Open tennis tournament in New York, on Saturday, September 11, 2010.

 [Featured Image by Charles Krupa/AP Images]